-Massachusetts-In 2017, the Massachusetts Department of Energy Resources established the Solar Massachusetts Renewable Target (SMART) Program to incentivize solar statewide.
-Eligible storage systems colocated with solar can receive an incentive adder (Department of Energy Resources 2017).
+Massachusetts-Balancing the need for accurate solar energy tracking and the types of technologies and their costs capable of doing so is playing out in solar and storage programs today.
+In 2017, the Massachusetts Department of Energy Resources established the Solar Massachusetts Renewable Target Program to incentivize solar statewide.
+Eligible storage systems co-located with solar can receive an incentive adder (Department of Energy Resources 2017).
 To qualify for the program, solar-plus-storage customers are required to purchase a utility meter that measures their solar production.
-This requirement has prompted formalized concerns from installers that: (1) the cost of additional metering eats into incentive savings, reducing potential deployment; and (2) additional metering is unnecessary, because certain advanced inverters are capable of accurately tracking solar generation for SMART program compliance.
+This requirement has prompted formalized concerns from installers that: (1) the cost of additional metering eats into incentive savings, reducing potential deployment; and (2) additional metering is unnecessary, because certain advanced inverters are capable of accurately tracking solar generation for Solar Massachusetts Renewable Target program compliance.
 Utilities contest the magnitude of additional metering costs and prefer revenue-grade metering technology.
 The Massachusetts Department of Energy Resources has yet to determine if advanced inverters are an acceptable alternative to additional metering for the SMART program (Spector 2019).